 Profiled rail and round shaft linear bearings are ideal for applications that require long stroke lengths in a fixed footprint.
 But if the design calls for a bearing that can retract to move away from the process or to allow access to a working area, a fixed rail or shaft won’t do.
 In these applications, telescoping bearings can provide high load capacity and high rigidity in a retracting footprint.

-For many people, the term, “telescoping bearings” brings to mind drawer slides, like those found in our kitchens and offices.
+For many people, the term, telescoping bearings brings to mind drawer slides such as those found in our kitchens and offices.
 But industrial applications that require telescoping motion are common, and manufacturers produce telescoping slides with high rigidity in a wide range of material and coating options for harsh industrial use.
-We recently spoke with Rick Wood – Managing Director at Rollon, about the construction and selection of telescoping bearings, and how to ensure you make the right choice for your application.
+Danielle Collins of Linear Motion Tips recently spoke with Rollon engineers about the construction and selection of telescoping bearings, and how to ensure engineers make the right choice for a given application.
+Here’s what they had to say.

 Telescoping rails can also be offered in “dual stroke” or “double stroke” configurations, which allow the load to be moved in both directions while maintaining the same closed length.
 One problem with this configuration is that the intermediate element does not always return to its closed position.
 To counter this, Rollon offers a version with a driving disk in the intermediate element, which brings it back to the correct position.